rustielin/Blockchain-Notes/note4.md

     2. Else, the proof failed and the merkle tree does not contain
         $data$

-Merkle Trees — Bitcoin Construction {#merkle-trees-bitcoin-construction .unnumbered}
+Merkle Trees — Bitcoin Construction
 ===================================

 There are two main hash structures in Bitcoin.
 The blockchain is a hash